Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Introduction

 Modern machine learning models have been widely deployed in dynamic real-world environments where the underlying data distribution may shift over time \cite{zawalski2025}.
 In such scenarios, systems can experience performance degradation due to factors such as changed environmental conditions \cite{lipton2018detecting}, as well as evolving user preferences \cite{guan2025keeping}.
 This raises concerns about reliability and safety, particularly in critical applications such as autonomous driving \cite{sun2025sparsedrive}, medical diagnosis \cite{zeb2024ai}, and engineering \cite{simeone2025conf}.
 Consequently, there is a pressing need to continuously monitor the performance of deployed models.

-Once a monitoring system raises an exception, the deployed machine learning model may be deemed to require retraining or substitution.
-Given the cost associated with such extreme measures, recent works have suggested to design sequential testing frameworks that offer formal false alarm guarantees \cite{Tracking2022Arxiv, i2024sequential, schirdaptation}.
+Once a monitoring system raises an alarm, the deployed machine learning model may be deemed to require retraining or substitution.
+Given the cost associated with such extreme measures, recent works have suggested designing sequential testing frameworks that offer formal type-I error guarantees \cite{Tracking2022Arxiv, i2024sequential, schirdaptation}.
 As shown in Figure \ref{fig1_overview}, these methods aim to raise an alarm when the time-averaged accumulated expected risk exceeds a predefined threshold.
-The initial work \cite{Tracking2022Arxiv} introduced supervised risk monitoring (SRM), which is based on time-uniform concentration bounds obtained from labeled calibration data.
-Thanks to the anytime-valid properties of such bounds, SRM guarantees assumption-free false-alarm requirements.
+The initial work \cite{Tracking2022Arxiv} introduced \emph{supervised risk monitoring} (SRM), which is based on time-uniform concentration bounds obtained from labeled calibration data.
+Thanks to the anytime-valid properties of such bounds, SRM guarantees assumption-free type-I error requirements.

-However, labeled data from deployed models is often scarce and costly to obtain, making conventional fully supervised monitoring challenging.
-Based on this observation, \cite{ i2024sequential} introduced purely unsupervised monitoring methodologies, which do not require labels for monitoring.
-However, in order to provide false alarm guarantees, purely unsupervised methods require assumptions on the calibration of the deployed model, which is used to impute available labels.
+However, labeled data from deployed models are often scarce and costly to obtain, making conventional fully supervised monitoring challenging.
+Based on this observation, \citeauthor{ i2024sequential} introduced purely unsupervised monitoring methodologies, which do not require labels for monitoring.
+However, in order to provide type-I error guarantees, purely unsupervised methods require assumptions about the calibration of the deployed model, which is used to impute missing labels.
 These assumptions are difficult to validate.
 Furthermore, unsupervised approaches typically require a large number of samples to achieve reliable detection, which may not be practical in many real-world settings.